rollyourown-xyz/ryo-website-content/rollyourown/how_to_use/control_node/index.md

 ## Control node system requirements

 A control node needs only a basic operating system installed and the software installed by our automation code is lightweight.
-Therefore, the minimum system requirements for a control node match the minimum system requirements for a Ubuntu 20.04 LTS based distribution.
+Therefore, the minimum system requirements for a control node match the minimum system requirements for a Ubuntu 20.04 LTS or 22.04 LTS based distribution.

 For example, for [xubuntu](https://xubuntu.org), the [recommended minimum system requirements](https://xubuntu.org/requirements/) are a 1.5GHz dual-core Intel or AMD 64-bit processor with 2GB memory and 20GB hard disk space.